Where is the new museum going to be based?

 • Wrexham’s connections to football, both domestic and international, were highlighted in the town’s successful bid to be recognized as a city.

-How can I find out more about the Football Museum and its development?
+How can I find out more?

-• Join the mailing list
+Join the Football Museum Wales mailing list

 How are you involving people across Wales in the development of the project?